nordeck/matrix-widget-toolkit/docs/adrs/adr007-events-validation.md

 <!-- This section describes our response to these forces.
 It is stated in full sentences, with active voice.
 "We will ..." -->

-We validate all events and data that are coming into widgets from different sources:
+We validate all events and data that is received by widgets from different sources:

 For Matrix events (both from the Matrix specification and custom widget events):